 Medicine is both an art and a science.
 The physician is a humanistic scientist who cares for patients.
-This requires the ability to think critically, evaluate the literature, appropriately assimilate new knowledge, and practice lifelong learning.
-The program and faculty must create an environment that fosters the acquisition of such skills through resident participation in scholarly activities.
-Scholarly activities may include discovery, integration, application, and teaching.
+This requires the ability to think critically,

 The ACGME recognizes the diversity of residencies and anticipates that programs prepare physicians for a variety of roles, including clinicians, scientists, and educators.
 It is expected that the program's scholarship will reflect its mission(s) and aims, and the needs of the community it serves.
 For example, some programs may concentrate their scholarly activity on quality improvement, population health, and/or teaching, while other programs might choose to utilize more classic forms of biomedical research as the focus for scholarship.